Standard First Aid & CPR

 This course is designed to offer students the opportunity to complete workplace first-aid requirements from highly skilled professional Fire Fighters and Paramedics in a welcoming environment.

-The Canadian Red Cross, Standard First Aid (SFA) course is delivered face to face over 16 hours.
-100% attendance and has skills demonstration and 75% minimum passing grade on written exam.
+The Canadian Red Cross, Standard First Aid (SFA) course is delivered face to face over 16 hours (2 days).
+100% attendance is required.
+Course evaluations are based on effective practical skills demonstration and a 75% minimum passing grade on the (multiple choice) written exam.

 For more details on HLTH-0101 schedules, locations, and availability please visit the JIBC Catalogue for Standard First Aid & CPR.